George Carew, 1st Earl of Totnes: Later career

 After the subjugation of Ireland, Carew sought recall to England, with failing health and anxieties of office affecting him.
 But it was only on Mountjoy's resignation from the office of lord-lieutenant that he was permitted to return, whereupon he was replaced as president of Munster.
 Under King James I he enjoyed immediate and lasting favour.

 In 1603, he was appointed receiver-general and vice-chamberlain to the queen, Anne of Denmark.
+The receiver was in charge of collecting revenue from the queen's jointure lands.
+Carew also received large sums from the treasury to pay the queen's debts to the goldsmith George Heriot, the mercer William Stone, Elias Tillier a linen draper, and the silkman Thomas Henshawe.
+The Queen's secretary, William Fowler, a colleague on the Queen's Council, made Latin anagrams of his name.

 In 1604, Carew was elected Member of Parliament for Hastings in the House of Commons of England.
 He was raised to the peerage as Baron Carew, of Clopton on 4 June 1605.
 In 1608 he was Master of the Ordnance.

 In 1610 Carew was appointed Governor of Guernsey.
 He visited Ireland to report on prospects for a settlement and plantation of Ulster, and discovered rapid improvements and recovery in the country.
 He also suggested the creation of new boroughs in the northern province, in order to ensure a Protestant majority in the forthcoming parliament, a suggestion that was successfully adopted in 1613.
 He became a privy councillor in 1616.
 In 1618 he pleaded to the crown for the life of Sir Walter Raleigh—they had been intimate for 30 years—and his wife was a kind friend to the family after Raleigh's execution.

 On the accession of Charles I in 1626, Carew became treasurer to Queen consort Henrietta Maria of France.
 He was further honoured when he was made Earl of Totnes on 5 February 1626.